Overview: Configuring API Authentication

 - Click on Test Authentication

-How to Configure Bearer Token Authentications Advance Option
+Bearer Token Authentications Advance Option

 - Click on the row where Bearer Token available in the table, it will open the Bearer Token in edit mode.